John Allen Muhammad: Execution

 On November 10, 2009, hours before Muhammad's scheduled execution, pleas for clemency made by his attorneys were denied by Virginia Governor Tim Kaine.

-Under Virginia law at the time, a defendant convicted of capital murder was allowed to choose the method by which he or she will be put to death—either lethal injection or electrocution.
+Under Virginia law at the time, a defendant convicted of capital murder was allowed to choose the method by which he or she would be put to death—either lethal injection or electrocution.
 As Muhammad declined to select a method, by law the method of lethal injection was selected for him.
 He was offered a selection of a last meal, which he accepted.
 Muhammad's last meal consisted of chicken, red sauce, and cake.
-Virginia abolished the death penalty in 2021.

 Muhammad declined to make a final statement and his execution began at 9 p.m.
 EST at the Greensville Correctional Center, Greensville County, near Jarratt, Virginia.
 The lethal injection process began at 9:06 p.m.
 EST. Muhammad was pronounced dead at 9:11 p.m.
 EST.

-Muhammad's body was cremated and the ashes given to his son in Louisiana.
+Muhammad's body was cremated, and the ashes given to his son in Louisiana.

 In film

 Muhammad is portrayed by Bobby Hosea in the 2003 film D.C.
 Sniper: 23 Days of Fear, by Ken Foree in the 2010 film D.C.
-Sniper and by Isaiah Washington in the 2013 film Blue Caprice.
+Sniper and by Isaiah Washington in the 2013 film Blue Caprice, and is portrayed anonymously in the 2020 series I, Sniper.